Chapter 12 The health workforce

 - Reduced personal accomplishment: Means reduced feelings of success and satisfaction at work.

-Burnout is a state of emotional exhaustion, depersonalisation and reduced personal accomplishment due to work.
+Burnout is a state of emotional exhaustion, depersonalisation and reduced personal accomplishment at work.

 27-3 What are the risk factors for burnout?